Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Quasi-Bernoulli Stick-Breaking Process

 The results of \cite{miller2013simple,miller2014inconsistency} on the inconsistency of the Dirichlet process mixture model show that for a fixed value of the concentration parameter $\alpha$, the model asymptotically over-estimates the number of clusters on data from a finite mixture.

-Our theoretic finding in the quasi-Bernoulli raises a tempting question: can we achieve consistency with a DP mixture if we let $\alpha$ go to $0$ at an appropriate rate as $n$ increases?
+Our theoretic finding in the quasi-Bernoulli raises a tempting question: can we achieve consistency with a Dirichlet process mixture if we let $\alpha=\alpha(n)$ go to $0$ at an appropriate rate as $n$ increases?
 To our knowledge, this remains an open question.
-However, here we provide a partial answer (in the negative), by showing that if $\alpha\to 0$ too fast, then the DP remains inconsistent for the number of clusters.
+However, here we provide a partial answer (in the negative), by showing that if $\alpha(n) \to 0$ too fast, then the Dirichlet process remains inconsistent for the number of clusters.